 Self Employment Tax Lawyers in Troy

-The total self-employment tax (note that this is completely distinct from the income tax) is set at 15.3%, if your income from self-employment in Troy, Michigan exceeds .
-However, half of this tax is deducted from your income, for income tax purposes.
-So, this means that, at most, the self-employed only have to pay income on 92% of their total income, and that amount may be lowered with additional deductions for which you may be eligible.
-This means that, effectively, the self-employment tax rate is only 14%, as opposed to 15.3%
+The total self-employment tax (note that this is totally distinct from the income tax) is set at 15.3%, if your income from self-employment in Troy, Ohio exceeds .
+But, half of this tax is deducted from your income, for income tax purposes.
+Thus, this means that, at most, the self-employed only have to pay income on 92% of their total income, and that amount may be lowered with further deductions for which you may be eligible.
+This means that, essentially, the self-employment tax rate is only 14%, as opposed to 15.3%

 If you work for yourself in Troy, you have to stay on top of your self-employment taxes, to avoid facing significant legal and financial issues later on.
 This means you need to keep reliable records of all your income and expenses, in case you need to seek the advice of a tax attorney: the more information you can provide your lawyer, the better he or she can help you.